sathomas/jsDataV.is/src/text/ch6/02-svg.md

 });
 ```

 Once we've found the county data, it's a straightforward process to update the table.
-The code below directly updates the relevant table cell's text content.
-For a more robust implementation you could provide class names for the cells and update based on those class names.
+The following code directly updates the relevant table cell's text content.
+For a more robust implementation, you could provide class names for the cells and update based on those class names.

 ``` {.javascript .numberLines}
 var table = document.getElementById("details");